 Let’s look at some specific careers in education.
 The 2021 BLS reports the following median annual salaries for careers that require a master’s in the education field.
 Using the specializations above, are median national averages in related career fields:

 |Training and Development Manager||$120,000|

 Careers and Job Outlook for Master’s in Education Degree Holders

 Once you earn your master’s, you’re set to embark upon a career in the higher echelons of education.
 Whether as a school leader, educator, or innovator and policy-maker, you’ll be prepared to tackle the challenges that are sure to come your way as you deal with the evolving education landscape, budgets and bureaucracy, and all kinds of student bodies.

-The BLS rates the job growth national average for all professions at seven percent, and using that as our baseline, let’s take a look at some job growth date for educational administration careers requiring a master’s degree in education:
+The BLS rates the job growth national average for all professions at 5% through 2032, and using that as our baseline, let’s take a look at some job growth date for educational administration careers requiring a master’s degree in education:

 |Postsecondary Education Administrator||3.5% job growth, faster than average|

 |Elementary, Middle and High School Principal||1.1% job growth, as fast as average|

 |Instruction and Curriculum Coordinators||2.5% job growth, faster than average|